wakululuu/tp/docs/DeveloperGuide.md

 </div>

 Step 2.
-The user realises the previous command was a mistake and executes `role-list` to get the index of the cashier role in the `UniqueRoleList`.
+The user realises the previous command was a mistake and looks at the Role list to get the index of the cashier role in the `UniqueRoleList`.
 Using the role index in the `UniqueRoleList`, the user executes `role-delete ROLE_INDEX` to remove the cashier role from the `UniqueRoleList`.